ea5gvk/m0glj-HBNet-GPS/README.md

 ---

+# GPS/Data Application

+This repository contains everything needed to decode DMR GPS packets and SMS for HBLink3.
+This application can act as a master or peer and receive data as a group call or private call.

+Files modified from original master branch of HBLink3:

+* bridge.py
+* config.py

+The pynmea2 module is required.

+This should work for DMR radios that send location data as a UTF-8 NMEA sentence.
+I am hopping to add support for more radios in the future.

+## Confirmed working:

+* Anytone D878

+## Most likely to work:

+* Anytone D868
+* Anytone D578
+* BTech DMR-6x2

+## How it works

+A user should configure their radio for the DMR ID of the application and private or group call.
+When a position is received by the application, it will extract the coordinates and create an APRS position packet.
+The application will find the callsign of the user based on the sending radio's DMR ID.
+It is essential to have an up to date subscriber_ids file for this to work.
+A predefined APRS SSID is appended to the callsign.
+The APRS location packet is then uploaded to APRS-IS.
+No setup is required beforehand on the part of the user.
+This is pretty much "plug and play."

+For example, N0CALL has a DMR ID of 1234567.
+N0CALL's radio sends a position to the application.
+The application will query the subscriber_ids file for DMR ID 1234567.
+The result will be N0CALL.
+An APRS location pack is created and uploaded to APRS-IS.

+---
 ### FOR SUPPORT, DISCUSSION, GETTING INVOLVED ###

 Please join the DVSwitch group at groups.io for online forum support, discussion, and to become part of the development team.